devhid/sob/README.md

   ```
 ## Features
   * Specify multiple tags per channel.
-  * [Future] Mention someone once a question is posted.
+  * Mention someone once a question is posted.

 ## To-do:
-  * Tag a specific person in slack once a question is posted.
+  * ~Tag a specific person in slack once a question is posted.~